dglt1/optimus-switch-sddm/README.md

 - if you dont already have video-nvidia installed, do that now:
 - `sudo mhwd -i pci video-nvidia`
 then:
+- (replace linuxXXX-headers with the kernel version your using, for example linux419-headers is for the 4.19 kernel, so edit to match)
- - `sudo pacman -S linux-headers acpi_call-dkms xf86-video-intel git`
+ - `sudo pacman -S linuxXXX-headers acpi_call-dkms xf86-video-intel git`
  - `sudo modprobe acpi_call`

 - if you have any custom video/gpu .conf files in the following directories, backup/delete them. (they can not remain there).